davefoxy/SwiftBomb/README.md

 Check out all the other resource requests you can make in the [SwiftBomb documentation](http://cocoadocs.org/docsets/SwiftBomb/0.1.0/Classes/SwiftBomb.html).

-The `result` object returned by these methods is of type `PaginatedResults` object.
-It provides useful information on the total number of results and the number returned in this request.
+The `result` object returned by these methods is a `PaginatedResults` object.
+It contains a strongly-typed array, `resources`, of all the resources returned by the call and additional useful information on the total number of results and the number returned in this request.
 You can use this for implementing pagination as seen in the example app.

 ### Filtering, Pagination and Sorting
 Additionally, all these requests can be filtered and sorted and paginated using the same requests by passing in `PaginationDefinition` and `SortDefinition` aliases.
 The following does exactly the same as above but will search for *Uncharted*, starting at the 5th object, limited to 10 results and sorted in ascending order by name: